 Whether you or an external force initiated the changes that are about to take place, preparation is essential for you and your organization.
 Change management tools can be the catalyst for immense success or supreme failure.

-Here are the best five change management books:
+Here are the best five change management books for middle market executives:

 1. Crucial Conversations: Tools for Talking When Stakes Are High by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler